 Our Eat Well Play Well series is now available as a series of videos capturing key information for those unable to attend one of the sessions.

 Referrals are welcome from parents, carers, health professionals and other community service providers.
-Contact Service Access on 9450 2000 or one of our receptionists to speak to a Service Access worker.
+Contact Referral & Intake on 9450 2000 or ask one of our receptionists to speak to a Referral & Intake worker.

 Interpreters are provided.

 Fees may apply, depending on your family’s income level.
 Paediatric services are free for low-income families or low income families who have a Health Care Card.
-Contact Service Access for further details on 9450 2000.
+Contact Referral & Intake for further details on 9450 2000.